Happy-Go-Lucky (2008 film): Plot

-Poppy, Zoe, and Poppy's younger sister, Suzy, go to visit another sister, Helen, who lives with her husband in Southend-on-Sea and is pregnant.
-Helen proves to be a very judgmental person and tells Poppy she needs to "take life seriously", "not get drunk every night" and plan for the future.
-Poppy responds that she is happy with her life as it is.
-Helen tries to convince Poppy to be more responsible condescendingly telling her she is too childish, but Poppy insists that she is happy and ignores her advice.
+Zoe, Poppy, and Poppy's youngest sister, Suzy, go to visit Poppy and Suzy's pregnant middle sister, Helen, who lives with her husband in Southend-on-Sea.
+After dinner, Helen, who is much more serious than Poppy and Suzy, tells Poppy that she needs to "take life seriously", "not get drunk every night", and plan for the future, like her.
+Poppy responds that she is happy with her life as it is, and Helen is the one who ends up storming off, saying she feels like she is being attacked for choosing the more conventional life.

-Returning home, Poppy sees Scott standing across the street from her flat, and when she calls his name, he runs away.
-When she confronts him he insists he had been visiting his mother in Stevenage at the time she saw him.
-Scott later sees Poppy with her new boyfriend, Tim, and he becomes angry.
-During Poppy's subsequent driving lesson, Scott drives erratically while ranting about other drivers and society.
-When he gives Poppy the keys to his car, she tells him he is in no condition to give a driving lesson, and she will drive him home.
-Scott tries to get his keys back and physically attacks Poppy.
-She manages to escape his grasp, then in a long, rambling diatribe Scott accuses Poppy of trying to seduce him, revealing his romantic feelings for her.
-Using patience and understanding to teach him a lesson, Poppy waits until he has calmed down then gives the keys back, telling him this lesson will be their last.
+Returning home, Poppy sees Scott standing across the street from her flat, but he runs away when she calls his name.
+Poppy goes out on a date with Tim, and Scott sees her with Tim when he picks her up for her next driving lesson.
+She asks Scott why he had run off, but he insists he was visiting his mother in Stevenage at the time she saw him.
+Scott is even more irritable than usual, however, and he drives erratically while ranting about other drivers and society.
+When Poppy gets in the driver's seat, she tells Scott that he is in no condition to give a driving lesson, and she will drive them back to her flat.
+He tries to get his keys back and ultimately grabs her and shakes her, but she manages to escape his grasp.
+Then, in a long, rambling diatribe, Scott accuses Poppy of trying to seduce him, revealing his romantic feelings for her.
+Although she is able to calm him down enough to feel comfortable giving the keys back, when meekly he asks, "Same time next week?", she sadly informs him that they have had their last lesson and walks home.

-The film ends with Poppy and Zoe together manoeuvering a rowing boat in Regent's Park, as Zoe advises Poppy she "can't make everyone happy."
-Poppy cheerfully dismisses the advice, then takes a mobile call from Tim and asks him, "Missing me already?"
+Poppy and Zoe rent a rowboat in Regent's Park, and Zoe tells Poppy that she "can't make everyone happy."
+Poppy cheerfully dismisses the advice, then takes a mobile call from Tim, greeting him with, "Missing me already?"